Table of Contents

 Contraindications, Interactions, Side-effects and Warnings Saraca asoca

-- This herb is constipating in larger doses.
+- This herb is constipating in a larger doses.

 - No drug–herb interactions are known.